projectchrono/DEM-Engine/README.md

 ### Licensing

-As this project does not yet have an officially-established license, it should be treated as the collective intellectual property of the Author(s) and the University of Wisconsin - Madison.
-The following copyright statement should be included in any new or modified source files:
+This project should be treated as the collective intellectual property of the Author(s) and the University of Wisconsin - Madison.
+The following copyright statement should be included in any new or modified source files
 ```
 Copyright (c) 2021, SBEL GPU Development Team
 Copyright (c) 2021, University of Wisconsin - Madison

-All rights reserved.
+SPDX-License-Identifier: BSD-3-Clause
 ```

-New authors should add their name to the file `CONTRIBUTORS.md` rather than individual copyright headers.
+New authors should add their name to the file `CONTRIBUTORS.md` rather than to individual copyright headers.

 #### Notes on code included from Project Chrono

 This project exists independently of Chrono (for now) so developers should be sure to include the appropriate BSD license header on any code which is sourced from Chrono::FSI, Chrono::GPU(DEM), or other parts of Chrono.

 > #### SAMPLE header for files sourced from Chrono

 > ```
+> Copyright (c) 2021, SBEL GPU Development Team
+> Copyright (c) 2021, University of Wisconsin - Madison
+>
+> SPDX-License-Identifier: BSD-3-Clause
+>
+>
+> This file contains modifications of the code authored by the Project Chrono
+> Development Team.
+The original license can be found below:
+>
 > Copyright (c) 2016, Project Chrono Development Team
 > All rights reserved.
+>
+> Use of this source code is governed by a BSD-style license that can be found
+> in the LICENSE file at the top level of the distribution and at
+> http://projectchrono.org/license-chrono.txt.
+A copy of the license is below.
 >
 > Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 >
 >  - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.